MOVIE RECCOS, MOVIES

 20. To Catch a Thief (1955)

-To Catch a Thief was different from the era’s other suspenseful Hitchcock classics.
-It was more or less a light-hearted crime/thriller with the charming lead pair, Grace Kelly and Cary Grant.
+One might categorize To Catch a Thief as a frothy, light-hearted anomaly in Hitchcock’s otherwise pulse-pounding suspense films of the 1950s era.
+It’s more or less a playful crime thriller that boasts a rousingly charming lead pair played by Hollywood heavyweights Cary Grant and Grace Kelly.
 The narrative revolves around a retired cat burglar John Robie (Grant) who happily lives in the French Riviera.
-But he becomes the prime suspect when a string of robberies happen on the Riviera.
-In order to clear his name and find the thief, Robie teams up with insurance investigator Hughson.
+But he becomes the prime suspect when a string of robberies take place.
+In order to clear his name and find the true thief, Robie teams up with insurance investigator Hughson.
 Robie rounds up a list of the unknown thief’s possible future victims.
-One among them was a wealthy widow and her gorgeous yet disdainful daughter, Frances (Grace Kelly).
+One among them is a wealthy widow and her gorgeous yet disdainful daughter, Frances (Grace Kelly).

 To Catch a Thief is Hitchcock’s harmless confection conceived with a sole intent to provide wholesome entertainment.
 The central mystery and the character backgrounds might seem implausible or too contrived.
-Yet the film charms us with its playful tone, fantastic locales, and exciting performances.
-Similar to Hitchcock’s early American classic Notorious, romance and courtship gradually become the focus of the movie.
-However, the romantic relationship portrayed in To Catch a Thief isn’t as bleak as the 1946 film.
+Yet the film charms us with its breezy tone, fantastic locales, and exciting performances.
+Similar to Hitchcock’s early classic Notorious (1946), romance and courtship gradually become the focus of the movie.
+However, the romantic relationship portrayed in To Catch a Thief isn’t as bleak as Notorious.

 19. Lifeboat (1944)

-Alfred Hitchcock, the master craftsman, often experimented with the use of space in his films.
-A murder scene that unfolds in a shower in Psycho consisted of 78 camera set-ups and 52 cuts.
-Besides, he generated suspenseful moments by setting his entire narrative within a confined space.
-In Rope (1948) and Rear Window (1954), he imprisoned his camera within a single setting, yet managed to make a puzzling thriller.
-But long before all these spectacular instances, Mr. Hitchcock successfully experimented with confined space in his 1944 film Lifeboat.
-Set during WWII, the narrative follows a rag-tag bunch of people, who survive a German torpedo attack on a luxury steamer.
+Hitchcock, the master craftsman, often experimented with the use of space in his films.
+For example, a murder scene that unfolds in a shower in Psycho (1960) consisted of 78 camera set-ups and 52 cuts.
+Further, he on occasion generated suspense by setting his entire narratives within a confined space in a single setting.
+Enter Rope (1948) and Rear Window (1954).
+But long before all these spectacular instances, Hitchcock successfully experimented with confined space in his 1944 film Lifeboat.
+Set during World War II, the narrative follows a rag-tag bunch of people, who survive a German torpedo attack on a luxury steamer.

-Among the nine survivors there’s also a German sailor named Willy, who has survived a boat shelling by the Allied forces.
-A wealthy newspaper columnist named Connie Porter (Bankhead) emerges as the most interesting character.
+Among the nine survivors there’s a German sailor named Willy, who has survived a boat shelling by the Allied forces.
+Then, a wealthy newspaper columnist named Connie Porter (played by Tallulah Bankhead) emerges as the most interesting character.
 The production design and special effects of Lifeboat might seem crude for today’s standards.
-But Hitchcock does a fantastic job staging this clash between these distinct characters.
+But Hitchcock does a fantastic job staging a clash between his characters.
+Marooned out in the vast sea, yet uncomfortably close on a lifeboat, how does this affect human nature?
 The lack of musical score and natural sound effects add to the movie’s eerie setting.

 18. The Lodger: A Tale of the London Fog (1927)